formal-land/llzk-lib/doc/doxygen/5_contributing.md

 Commit the changes once you are happy with them.
 Remember that all code must pass a format check before it can be merged, so consider running clang format before pushing your commits.
-For more information, see [the development workflow section](doc/setup.md#dev-workflow).
+For more information, see \ref dev-workflow "the development workflow section".

 ### Pull Request